Skip to content

 The Content Marketing Institute states the importance of incorporating cultural relevance to help your content resonate with your audience.

-It’s also important to research your competitor’s content such as popular blog posts and social media channels.
+Researching your competitor’s content, such as popular blog posts and social media channels, is also important.
 Which types of content seem to foster the most engagement?
 Competitors’ social media profiles provide useful information about their audience, while their websites offer content ideas.
 Considering what other brands in your industry are doing and where they're seeing success can help determine where you need to position yourself.

 We use SEMRush for analytic research and online visibility.